 Cultivation: The preference is partial sun, mesic to dry conditions, and loamy or rocky soil.
 In excessive shade, flowers and fruit may fail to develop.
 Gooseberries and currants (Ribes spp.) are alternate hosts to White Pine Blister rust.

 Range & Habitat: Prickly Gooseberry occurs occasionally in central and northern Illinois, while in the southern part of the state it is uncommon or absent (see Distribution Map).
 Habitats include thin rocky woodlands, wooded slopes, woodland borders, and limestone bluffs.
 Some disturbance is beneficial to this species if it reduces the overhead tree canopy.

 Faunal Associations: The flowers attract honeybees, bumblebees, Large Carpenter bees, Andrenid bees, Syrphid flies, and various ants; most of these visitors suck nectar from the flowers, although Andrenid bees also collect pollen.
 The bees are more effective pollinators than either flies or ants.
 The caterpillars of the butterflies Polygonia faunus (Green Comma) and Polygonia progne (Gray Comma) feed on the foliage of Ribes spp.
 (Gooseberries, Currants).
 The Insect Table lists additional insects that feed on gooseberries and currants.
 Some songbirds eat the fruit, including the Catbird, Robin, Brown Thrasher, and Cedar Waxwing.
 Various mammals eat the fruit as well, including the Red Fox, Raccoon, Striped Skunk, Red Squirrel, Deer Mouse, and White-Footed Mouse.
 These animals help to distribute the seeds to new locations.
 To some extent, White-Tailed Deer browse on the branches and leaves, notwithstanding the presence of thorns.

-Photographic Location: A rocky bluff with oak trees in Vermillion County, Illinois.
-The branchlet in the lower photograph (lower center on left) was browsed by a deer.
+Photographic Location: A rocky bluff with oak trees in Vermilion County, Illinois.
+In the photograph of leafy branches, there is some evidence of browsing by deer.